mindplace/rails-dribbble-oauth/README.md

 ![callback screenshot](screenshots/callback_screenshot.png)

-As soon as your application is registered, you will see your `Client ID`, `Client Secret`, and `Client Access Token`.
+As soon as your application is registered, you will see your `Client ID`, `Client Secret`, and `Client Access Token` below on the same page.
 Copy the `Client ID` and `Client Secret` values: you'll need to echo those into your application's runtime environment in order to use the gem.

 ### Echo environment variables from Dribbble
 Navigate to your application's environment shell.
 Run the following commands: